-In England, farmers used a separate strain of the White Wyandotte as a utility bird from the 1920s onwards and there were a number of popular hybrid crosses used to create table birds.
+In England, farmers used a separate strain of the White Wyandotte as a utility bird from the 1920s onwards, and there were several popular hybrid crosses used to create table birds.

-Details of crosses can be found in a number of old poultry farming books of the 1930’s, but by far the most popular crosses were with Light Sussex.
-Further details can be found here on traditional table bird crosses.
-These utility crosses were short-lived though and were no longer of use as egg producers or table birds once Hybrid Chickens were introduced in the 1950’s.
+You can find details of crosses in several old poultry farming books of the 1930s, but by far, the most popular crosses were with Light Sussex.
+You can find further details here on traditional table bird crosses.
+These utility crosses were short-lived, though and were no longer used as egg producers or table birds once they introduced hybrid Chickens in the 1950s.

 Wyandotte Chickens Today

-Wyandottes are a popular breed of chicken being kept as a show bird and as a back garden pet.
-They are docile, medium-sized breed with a rose comb and clean legs that produce up to 200 eggs in their first season of laying and there are no shortage of stunning colour varieties easily available from poultry breeders in the UK.
+Wyandottes are a popular breed of chicken being kept as a show bird and a back garden pet.
+They are a docile, medium-sized breed with a rose comb and clean legs that produce up to 200 eggs in their first season of laying, and there is no shortage of stunning colour varieties easily available from poultry breeders in the UK.